rucs-uoft/rucs-uoft.github.io/assets/info/Openings.md

 As a RUCS editor, you will:

-- proofread and edit 5-10 extended abstracts (650–1050 words each) for grammar, style, clarity, and accuracy
+- proofread and edit 3-4 extended abstracts (650–1050 words each) for grammar, style, clarity, and accuracy
 - coordinate with abstract authors throughout the process of revising their submissions
 - coordinate with RUCS designers and developers throughout the publication of the next issue

 ##### Application

-To apply for this role, please fill out the [application form](https://docs.google.com/forms/d/e/1FAIpQLSfe9FgzRTT-s_5mRIssjUmHrHQrTy-6yV5v50N_z8PIr08ztA/viewform?usp=sf_link) and send
+To apply for this role, please fill out the [application form](https://forms.gle/572FHFS9hBG7diB27) and send

 - a CV/resume,
-- a cover letter,
 - an unofficial transcript, and
-- one or two writing samples
+- one or two writing samples (preferably on an academic topic)

-to rucsuoft@gmail.com by October 16th.
+to rucsuoft@gmail.com by November 16th.